prantlf/vp/README.md

                     (also major, minor or patch for bumping the existing version)

     Options for version, publish and release:
-      -c|--config <name> file name or path of the config file --no-changes       do not update the changelog
+      --no-changes       do not update the changelog
       --no-bump          do not bump the version in the package manifest --no-vlang         do not version and publish using v and v.mod